 Payment History: Your payment history is another major component of your credit score.
 Make sure you’re paying your accounts on time, or within 30 days of your due date, to avoid damaging your score.

 Credit Score: Your credit score is a summary of your credit report.
-Having a strong credit score can help you accomplish your financial goals and save thousands when you take out a loan, mortgage, or apply for a credit card.
+Having a good credit score can help you accomplish your financial goals and save thousands when you take out a loan, mortgage, or apply for a credit card.
 When you monitor your credit score, you’re taking the first steps to improve your financial health.